rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 ## 1.5 Multi-Objective Optimization in Building Design

-Most traditional optimization in building design focuses on single objectives such as minimizing energy use or maximizing daylight.
+Traditional optimization in building design often focuses on a single metric, such as minimizing energy use or maximizing daylight.
 However, sustainable and resilient buildings require balancing multiple objectives, including energy efficiency, thermal comfort, embodied and operational carbon, and resilience to future climate stresses (Zuo & Zhao, 2014).

-Multi-objective optimization algorithms allow designers to explore trade-offs and Pareto-optimal solutions, enabling more holistic design decisions (Deb, 2001).
-Integrating these approaches in generative design workflows remains a technical challenge but is critical for future-ready buildings.
+Multi-objective optimization algorithms enable designers to explore trade-offs and Pareto-optimal solutions, facilitating more holistic decision-making (Deb, 2001).
+This multi-faceted approach is a significant advancement over conventional methods, providing a framework to balance competing priorities crucial for climate-adaptive buildings.

 > **Key Insight**: Multi-objective optimization supports balanced, context-sensitive design outcomes beyond simplistic single-metric targets.